PLANNING PROGRAMS

 Transportation Improvement Program (TIP)

-Approved by the Transportation Policy Committee on February 6, 2025
+Approval by the Transportation Policy Committee on August 7, 2025

 The Transportation Improvement Program (TIP) identifies how the region plans to invest in the transportation system during the next 4 years.